This may be African languages' best bet against extinction | TechCabal

 “We brought a number of smart young Africans to join in the effort—a few engineers and Delanyo, who’s passionately pushing our growth, especially on TikTok where a bunch of our audience are,” said Apiou.

-Today, Madla has grown into a 10-man core team.
+Today, Mandla has grown into a 10-man core team.
 The startup also accepts volunteers that can help create learning content around the languages currently on its platform and upcoming ones.

 Growth and challenges